algolia/examples/infinite-scroll/guide.md

 };
 ```

-When creating a custom widget we can expose two or three methods.
+A custom widget is an object that exposes two or three methods.
 Both `init` and `render` are always required.

 The `init` method initializes the widget before the first search.
 It accepts an object that has the search `state`, the search `helper`, and the configuration of the templates: the `templatesConfig`.

 Meanwhile, the `render` method is called after the search results are returned from Algolia.
 This also accepts an object with the `results` of the query, the search `state`, the search `helper`, and a function (`createURL`) to create a URL with the search parameters.

 Optionally, you can expose a `getConfiguration` method, which can configure the underlying AlgoliaSearch JS helper.
 It takes [SearchParameters](https://community.algolia.com/algoliasearch-helper-js/docs/SearchParameters.html) and is expected to return an object of configuration properties.

+To make the widget easier to configure, we usually have a function like `infiniteScrollWidget` that takes in options and returns the configured widget object.

 ## Rendering Results